rccyx/fpyx/README.md

 Specifies which headers to trust for client IP detection, in precedence order.
 The first header found wins.

-Why this matters: Client-supplied IP headers like `X-Forwarded-For` are trivial to spoof.
+This matters since client-supplied IP headers like `X-Forwarded-For` are trivial to spoof.
 You must trust only headers your own proxy sets.

-Default behavior: Uses `DEFAULT_IP_HEADERS`, which checks platform-specific headers first (Cloudflare, Fastly, Fly.io, Akamai), then standard headers.
+The default behavior uses `DEFAULT_IP_HEADERS`, which checks platform-specific headers first (Cloudflare, Fastly, Fly.io, Akamai), then standard headers.

 When to override: